 Domestic Violence Protection Orders forbid the abuser from contacting you, in any way, except through an attorney.
 They also ban the abuser from entering your home and place of work.
 If children are involved, temporary custody may be addressed in the Order.

 Contact SW&L Attorneys Today

 Unfortunately, domestic violence can happen anywhere.
-If you need help obtaining an Order of Protection in North Dakota or an OFP in Minnesota, contact Greg Liebl or Benjamin Freedman in Fargo today at 701-297-2890 to discuss this and also the best places to seek help and support.
+If you need help obtaining an Order of Protection in North Dakota or an OFP in Minnesota, contact Greg Liebl, Benjamin Freedman, or Andrew Younker in Fargo today at 701-297-2890 to discuss this and also the best places to seek help and support.